 - Boycott businesses that deny women full health care and insurance

-Objective: Raise the minimum wage to $15 per hour for a full week of work, and ensure equal pay for equal work
+- Economic Security: Raise the minimum wage to $15 per hour for a full week of work, and ensure equal pay for equal work.

 - Pass minimum wage and minimum hour legislation at the City, County, State and Federal levels, preferably at $15 per hour